tbarron-xyz/mcp-bsky-jetstream-ts/README.md

-# mcp-irc-ts
+# mcp-bsky-jetstream-ts
 MCP Server listening to the Bluesky Jetstream in Typescript.
 Allows an MCP client to consume the entire Bluesky firehose in realtime.

-# Launching the MCP server and IRC Client
+# Launching the MCP server and Jetstream client

 ```
 node index.ts --mcpPort 3000 -n 1000